PriyaKumari15/movie-storage/README.md

+## Top Movies

 This project contains list of movies which are listed in order of **date of release** or **top rank**.
-And on selection a movie, will provide a short synopsis and any other meta data available to be displayed.This project is built with React, Redux, JavaScript, and CSS.
+And on selection of a movie, will provide a short synopsis and any other meta data available to be displayed.This project is initiated using create-react-app.

 ## Available Scripts